Search Jobs In Huntington Beach

 Description

 Applications will be accepted on a continuous basis.
-The first review of applications is scheduled to occur for applications received before 5:00 p.m. on March 19, 2025 .
-This recruitment may close at any time after that date once a sufficiently strong candidate pool has been established.
-Interested applicants are encouraged to apply as soon as possible!
+The first review of applications is scheduled to occur for applications received before 5:00 PM on June 16, 2025 .
+This recruitment may close at any time after that date, once a sufficiently strong candidate pool has been established.

-In Huntington Beach, we believe passionately that the key to becoming the best beach City in the world starts and ends with finding the right people to join our team.
-At this time, we have an outstanding career opportunity available, as we're looking for the "right person" to serve as Public Affairs Officer in our City Manager's Office - Office of Communications.
+Here in Huntington Beach, we believe passionately that the key to becoming the best beach City in the world starts and ends with finding the right people to join our team.
+At this time, we have an outstanding career opportunity available, as we're looking for the "right person" to serve as Capital Projects Administrator with the Public Works Department.

 Examples of Essential Duties